HEALTHY EATING AND MALNUTRITION

 Navigating constraints in accessibility, visual communication, and technical limits

 Designing for a sensitive health topic required careful attention.
 Each design decision was shaped by key constraints: making complex language more accessible, avoiding overly clinical visual styles, and working within the technical limitations of the Shorthand platform.
-Based on these constraints, we updated our design question to:

 How might we design an informative and relatable experience about disordered eating, while navigating clinical language, visual complexity, and platform restrictions?